Music Advisory Committee Process

 - Attend a virtual screening meeting to review submissions to ensure they fit into the best possible category

-- Enact a screen down policy through an anonymous vote amongst the committee.
+- Enforce a screen down policy through an anonymous vote amongst the committee.
 Any member with a direct conflict cannot participate in the vote.

-- Submission outreach to solicit submissions across all genres through press releases, social media, personal networks, etc.
+- Submission outreach to solicit submissions through press releases, social media, personal networks, etc.

 If you are actively working in the Canadian music industry in one of our category genres and are interested in participating on a Music Advisory Committee please contact [email protected].